 #6: Protection for Different TLDs

 Multi domain SSL certificate allows to secure different TLDs like .edu, .com, .net.
 It allows for covering the more relevant domains of different industries.
 However, if you purchase an individual certificate for each domain then, it would be a costly deal.
 SAN SSL here secures all types of TLDs under a single certificate hence, there is no need to pay an extra penny.

 SAN SSL or multi domain SSL certificate comes in domain validation (DV), business validation (OV) and extended validation (EV).
 A site holder can opt for any type of validation associated with a selected branded SSL certificate.
 Domain validation is fast and easy validation types compare to the organization and extended validation type.
 The price depends upon the brand you choose or the validation type.
-OV SSL and EV SSL checks business existence by checking documents and third-party records for confirmation.
+OV SSL and EV SSL check business existence by checking documents and third-party records for confirmation.

 Conclusion for SAN SSL Certificate